yoga-andri/phytoplankton-logistic-growth/README.md

 - `ipywidgets`
 - `openpyxl`

-> These will be automatically installed if using Google Colab.
+> All dependencies are automatically installed if using Google Colab.

+---

 ## 🧪 Context
 This modeling project was inspired by a study on the **influence of light duration on phytoplankton growth**, using logistic regression techniques.